Mark-Mulligan/readmeGenerator/README.md

   ## Tests
-  Currently, no tests have been developed for this project.
+  There are currently  no tests for this project.

   ## Questions